What do admin fees pay for?

 - Customer service standards

-If your vehicle broker is a member of the BVRLA then you can be sure that they will be putting your needs first.
-However, this does come at a cost, and sometimes that cost is covered in an admin fee.
+If your vehicle broker is a member of the BVRLA then you can be reassured their priority is to ensure your needs as their customer comes first.

 The cost of having BVRLA accreditation is something that is sometimes covered within the admin fee.
 However, it is also added peace of mind as any business that has this accreditation is regularly audited to confirm they are adhering to the code of conduct.

 If you have any questions about the accreditations a vehicle broker should have, we have written an article that covers the subject in more detail.

 If you want to be reassured that you are getting the best service then, ultimately, you will find that there is an admin fee.
 However, knowing that you are getting the best service from a team that is qualified to help you makes the cost worthwhile.If a broker is in possession of industry experience and in-depth knowledge it will quite often mean that they are able to obtain better pricing and will also be able to understand the potential pitfalls and risks they may encounter.
 This will, in turn, protect you, the customer from unexpected issues.